samyilin/dotfiles/README.md

    don't risk compromising all your ssh connections' safety.

 4. You are using two system package managers maximum: Your system package manager and nix.
 Nix is cross-platform enough.
-Homebrew installs into /usr/bin, it's not a good practice, but it should be a part of your PATH variable, easy enough to be auto-detected.

 5. You would follow [XDG Base Directory](https://wiki.archlinux.org/title/XDG_Base_Directory) standards.
 Linked is not the XDG Base Directory Specification, but practical places of where you SHOULD place your configurations.

+6. At least you have Busybox utils or similar minimal environment.
+This means a grep, some minimal shell (ash or dash) and other utility programs should be present.

 ## Non-assumptions